Siouxsie Sioux: Early life (1957–1976)

 Siouxsie was born Susan Janet Ballion on 27 May 1957 at Guy's Hospital in Southwark, England.
-She is ten years younger than her two siblings.
-Her sister and brother were born while the family was in the Belgian Congo.
-Her parents met in that colony and worked there for a few years.
+Her older sister and brother were born while the family lived in the Belgian Congo.
+Her parents met there and worked for a few years.
 Her mother, Elizabeth, was of Scottish and English descent and was a secretary who spoke both French and English.
 Her father, Marc, was a bacteriologist who milked venom from snakes, and came from Wallonia, the French-speaking part of Belgium.
 In the mid-1950s, before Siouxsie's birth, the family moved to England.

 The Ballions lived in a suburban district in Chislehurst, Kent.
 Siouxsie was an isolated child, being unable to invite friends to her house because of her alcoholic, unemployed father.
 Despite his issues, Siouxsie regarded him as intelligent and well-read, and sympathised with his inability to fit in with a "rigid, middle-class society".
 During moments of sobriety, her father shared with her his love for books.
-Siouxsie was aware that her family was different; the Ballions were not involved in the local community and Siouxsie, aware that her family's house differed from the neighbours', would later state that "the suburbs inspired intense hatred."
+Siouxsie was aware that her family was different.
+Her mother was in control of the household and did everything.
+"She didn't really have the choice.
+I grew up thinking it normal that women went out to work, mended fuses or mowed the lawn".
+Siouxsie saw her mother as a strong woman; "she kept the family together".
+However, the Ballions were not involved in the local community and Siouxsie, aware that her family's house differed from the neighbours', would later state that "the suburbs inspired intense hatred."

 At the age of nine, she and a friend were sexually assaulted by a neighbour.
-The assault was ignored by both her parents and the police, and was not spoken of in the family.
+The assault was reported to the police but the incident was quickly swept under the carpet by her family, and was not spoken of again.
 The incident and the way it was treated led Siouxsie to distrust adults.
 Years later, she stated: I grew up having no faith in adults as responsible people.
 And being the youngest in the family I was isolated – I had no one to confide in.
 So I invented my own world, my own reality.
 It was my own way of defending myself – protecting myself from the outside world.
 The only way I could deal with how to survive was to get some strong armour.